terrapower/armi/doc/developer/reports.rst

 -------
 ``ReportContent`` is made up of many different types of elements (``Sections``, ``Tables``, ``Images``, ``HtmlElements``, ``TimeSeries``), that when
 ``writeReports()`` is called on the ``ReportContent`` object, have the ability to be rendered through their ``render()`` method in order to be translated to html for the resulting document.
+This document is saved in a new folder titled reportsOutputFiles.